Right Arrow

 • Edge Computing: Processing that occurs at the camera level rather than centrally, reducing network load and enabling faster response times.

-NVR vs DVR: Making the Right Choice for Enterprise Security
+NVR vs DVR: Making the right choice for enterprise security

 The fundamental difference between NVR and DVR systems lies in how they process and transmit video data.
 Digital Video Recorder (DVR) systems use analog cameras and coaxial cables to store digital video on a hard drive.
-This distinction has profound implications for enterprise deployments.
+This distinction has substantial implications for enterprise deployments.

 Technical Architecture Comparison